-This post overviews my entire triathlon training experience.
-Please note that I am NOT an elite, and am still very much in my early stages of triathlons.
-But I know what has worked for me thus far.
+This post overviews the early stages of my triathlon training experience.
+Please note that I am NOT an elite, and was (and am) still very much in my early stages of triathlons.
+But I know what has worked for me.
 This was written from my experience, but progress is always very individual.
 Please see a medical professional before starting any workout program.

 I was just in the beginning stages of my Couch to 5k program (you can see more about that program and what got be started here), and my friends suggested that maybe I could extend it a bit.